pagekey/website/_drafts/write-technical-article.md

 # 5. Publish

-If you don't ship, you'll be letting all of your hard work in the above steps go to waste.
+If you don't publish your work, you'll be letting all of your hard work in the above steps go to waste.
 Don't let that happen.

-[Linchpin quote about shipping]
+Seth Godin refers to this concept as "shipping" in his book, [Linchpin]():

+"The only purpose of starting is to finish, and while the projects we do are never really finished, they must ship."

+Even though your article could probably use a little more polish, a few extra words, a little more rephrasing, this will *always* be the case.
+Be brave - hit the publish button so you can get on to the next article.
+Even if this one isn't your best work, you can always improve on it next time.

 # Next Steps

+Try putting this into action!
+Pick something that you know how to do, on the computer or elsewhere, run through the steps and this article, and see what happens!

-If you try this method out, please let me know.
-Maybe you'll discover a few new steps that I didn't know about!
-Be sure to share your findings in the comments.
+When you try this method out, please let me know.
+Maybe you'll discover a few new steps that I didn't know about.
+Be sure to share your findings (and your newly published work) in the comments.